Robustness of Reaction-Diffusion PDEs Predictor-Feedback to Stochastic Delay Perturbations: Well-posedness Study

-In this section, we prove the well-posedness of the target system using the result in \cite{han2016exponential}.
-Note that if the target system is well-posed, the well-posedness of the original closed-loop system can be established from the invertibility of the transformations \eqref{transformation-uw} and \eqref{transformation-zv}.
+The proof of well-posedness of the target system \eqref{target-w-main}--\eqref{h-x-t} rests on $C_0$-semigroup theory \cite{zhang2022static,han2016exponential}.
+Note that if the target system is well-posed, the existence and uniqueness of solutions to the original closed-loop system can be directly established from the invertibility of \eqref{transformation-uw}--\eqref{transformation-zv}.
+Introducing the following change of variable